 - Darker Green (significant algae growth): Triple shock your pool with three pounds of shock per 10,000 gallons.

-- Black Green (black algae and extreme growth): Quadruple shock your pool with three pounds of shock per 10,000 gallons.
+- Black Green (black algae and extreme growth): Quadruple shock your pool with four pounds of shock per 10,000 gallons.

 Shocking your pool with a concentrated amount of chlorine is the most effective treatment for killing algae.
 An algaecide, on the other hand, is more effective at preventing algae in the first place.

 What is Pool Shock and What Type Should You Use?